 Massachusetts General Laws Chapter 16, Section 21, requires the Department of Environmental Protection (MassDEP) to develop and maintain a comprehensive statewide master plan for solid waste management, which the agency updates on a ten-year planning cycle.

-If you would like to participate in shaping the next Solid Waste Master Plan, please visit the web page of the MassDEP Solid Waste Advisory Committee.
-That stakeholder group and its subcommittees will play a central role in support of the agency's work.
+We also invite you to visit the web page of the Solid Waste Advisory Committee.
+That stakeholder group and its subcommittees play a central role in support of MassDEP's work on the Master Plan.

 MassDEP published its first Solid Waste Master Plan in 1990.
 That document established source reduction and recycling goals to be achieved by 2000, and outlined policies and strategies for meeting them.